 - Reducing the chances of a fall by improving balance

 - Keeping depression at bay

-What type of exercises are good for a Diabetic Patient?
+What type of exercises are good for people with diabetes?

-For diabetics, even small amounts of physical activity are helpful.
+For people with diabetes, even small amounts of physical activity are helpful.
 Before one starts an exercise program, it is essential to discuss it with your doctor and healthcare team.
 Depending on your medicines, food intake, other conditions, previous exercise history, they will recommend the right exercise type, time span and frequency suitable for you.